george0st/qgate-sln-mlrun/docs/configuration.md

 IP address, because the services in pod/node need to have access to valid end point of the services (such as redis, kafka, etc.).

+## 2. Check Host IP
+The check host IP, will check of HOST_IP based on compare with IP for network adapter (name or prefix).
+In case of differences, it will generate warning during the run.
+ - `HOST_IP_CHECK = "wi-fi"`

 ## 2. Anonym mode
 The switch for setup `On` or `Off` anonym mode (default is `Off`).
 If anonym mode is `On` than the output file names in directory `QGATE_OUTPUT` are only with date information